Reading-In and Writing-Out Data

 Exercise 7

-Export the manually create tibble with dataset names, number of rows and columns in each dataset as a plain text and as a RDS object.
+Export the manually created tibble with dataset names, number of rows and columns in each dataset as a plain text and as a RDS object.

 # lets store it in a variable first to save typing